 • Location: Sabina/Escoda Shoal, West Philippine Sea

-• Philippine vessel: BRP Miguel Malvar (FFG-6), a Miguel Malvar-class guided missile frigate
+• Philippine vessel: BRP Miguel Malvar (FFG-6)

-• Chinese vessel: CS Guang'an (622), a Type-056 Jiangdao-class corvette
+• Chinese vessel: CS Guang'an (622), Type-056 Jiangdao-class corvette

 Growing Tensions in South China Sea

-The radar lock-on incident underscores the escalating tensions in the South China Sea, where the Philippines has been strengthening its maritime capabilities and asserting its rights under international law.
-The BRP Miguel Malvar, which carries Selex ES NA-25X fire control radar systems, was conducting routine patrol operations when the Chinese corvette approached and directed its radar toward the Philippine frigate.
-The AFP statement emphasized that such actions undermine peace and stability in the region and called for respect for international maritime laws.
-The incident comes at a time when the Philippines has been actively engaging with allied nations, including the United States, to enhance its maritime security posture in the contested waters.
+The radar lock-on underscores escalating tensions in the South China Sea.
+The Philippines has been strengthening its maritime capabilities and asserting rights under international law.
+The BRP Miguel Malvar carries Selex ES NA-25X fire control radar systems.
+AFP emphasized that such actions undermine peace and stability, calling for respect of maritime laws.